 A steering committee developed interim and long-term plans.
 Those plans are very much in place today and the park serves as a valuable asset - not just for Hillsdale but for the entire Roe Jan Community.
 The improvements one sees today are a result of the steering committee’s work along with the help of many volunteers and generous donations from foundation grants and private donors.

-The park is home to one of the region's most vibrant farmers markets and most popular summer youth programs.
-It is also the setting for galas, weddings, community events, political rallies, and much more.
+The park is home to the Copake Hillsdale Farmers Market and Hillsdale's popular summer youth program.
+The park is also the setting for galas, weddings, community events, and much more.

-If you’re interested in planning a special event or wedding in the RJP,
+If you’re interested in planning an event in the RJP, click here.

 The park is located on Route 22, about 1/2 mile south of the intersection of Routes 22 and 23 in Hillsdale, New York.
 Look for our entrance sign on the east side of Route 22, just below small bridge that crosses the Roeliff Jansen Kill.
 Driving address: 166 Old Route 22, Hillsdale, NY 12529.

-Feel free to call Hillsdale Town Hall (518) 325-5073 and leave a message for Supervisor Peter Cipkowski or email firstname.lastname@example.org.
+Feel free to call Hillsdale Town Hall (518) 325-5073 x 5 and leave a message for the Town Clerk or email [email protected].